edinburgh-napier/set09121/lectures/lecture12.md

     - Bio-inspired algorithms.
         - Ant colony optimisation.
         - Artificial immune systems.
-- Depending on your programme you might study some of these topics:
+- Depending on your programme you might study some of these:
     - Multi-agent systems.
     - Computational intelligence.
     - Emergent computing for optimisation.

 ---

+# Issues With These Techniques

+- The learning techniques often lack designer control
+	- They are 'black boxes'
+- This makes it hard to tune the AI agents in your systems
+- So how do we guarantee that the AI make the game *better*?

+---

 # Goal of AI -- Realism

-- The goal of game AI is to provide a challenge to the player and create a realistic, living world.
+- One goal of game AI is to provide a challenge to the player and create a realistic, living world.
 - Examples:
     - GTA IV
     - Assassin's Creed Origins